Brigham Young University: Notable research and awards

 BYU is classified as "Research 1: Very High Research Spending And Doctorate Production," the highest Carnegie classification.
 According to the National Science Foundation, BYU spent $137.7 million on research and development in 2023, ranking it 162nd in the nation for research revenue and expenditures.
 Scientists associated with BYU have created some notable inventions.
 Philo T. Farnsworth, inventor and pioneer of the electronic television, began college at BYU, and later returned to do fusion research, receiving an honorary degree from the university in 1967.
 Alumnus Harvey Fletcher, inventor of stereophonic sound, went on to carry out the now famous oil-drop experiment with Robert Millikan, and was later Founding Dean of the BYU College of Engineering.
 H. Tracy Hall, inventor of the man-made diamond, left General Electric in 1955 and became a full professor of chemistry and Director of Research at BYU.
 While there, he invented a new type of diamond press, the tetrahedral press.
 In student achievements, BYU Ad Lab teams won both the 2007 and 2008 L'Oréal National Brandstorm Competition, and students developed the Magnetic Lasso algorithm found in Adobe Photoshop.
 In prestigious scholarships, BYU has produced 10 Rhodes Scholars, four Gates Scholars in the last six years, and in the last decade has claimed 41 Fulbright scholars and 3 Jack Kent Cooke scholars.

 Businesses and entrepreneurship

 BYU is one of the most highly ranked universities in entrepreneurship, with both the undergraduate and graduate programs being recognized as among the top 10 in the nation by The Princeton Review.
 The university is described as having a strong entrepreneurship culture in which students are encouraged to launch their own companies, attracting over $1.3 billion in venture capital funding as of 2018.
 Several companies founded by BYU alumni have been incredibly successful, with BYU leading the nation with it taking 6 years on average after college graduation for founders to achieve unicorn status for their startups.
 The area north of BYU is now known as the Silicon Slopes, a hub for tech employment and startup formation.

-Some notable companies associated with BYU include:
+Some notable companies founded by BYU alumni include 1-800 Contacts, Ancestry.com, Cotopaxi, Domo, Novell, Nu Skin Enterprises, Qualtrics, Pluralsight, The Trade Desk, and Vivint.